PrmDem/holbertonschool-higher_level_programming/SQL_more_queries/README.md

 Same as above, except all titles are displayed.
 If a show has no associated genre, display `NULL`.<br/>
 See file [`11-genre_id_all_shows.sql`](./11-genre_id_all_shows.sql)
 #### 12. No genre
+Only lists shows with no associated genre.<br/>
 See file [`12-no_genre.sql`](./12-no_genre.sql)
 #### 13. Number of shows by genre
+Lists genres that are linked to at least one show, as well as the count of shows linked to it.<br/>
 See file [`13-count_shows_by_genre.sql`](./13-count_shows_by_genre.sql)
 #### 14. My genres
+Lists all genres associated to the show 'Dexter'.<br/>
 See file [`14-my_genres.sql`](./14-my_genres.sql)
 #### 15. Only Comedy
+Lists all shows in the comedy genre, by ascending title order.<br/>
 See file [`15-comedy_only.sql`](./15-comedy_only.sql)
 #### 16. List shows and genres
+Lists all shows in ascending title order, including genres or NULL if no genre has been associated.<br/>
 See file [`16-shows_by_genre.sql`](./16-shows_by_genre.sql)